apostrophecms/docs/docs/module-format-example.md

   handlers(self, options) {
     return {
       // Since this event is emitted by the same module,
-      // we do not have to write `product:beforeInsert` 'beforeInsert': {
+      // we do not have to write `'product:beforeInsert'`
+      beforeInsert: {
         async applyTax(req, piece) {
           piece.totalPrice = piece.price * (1.0 + (piece.tax / 100));
         }